Constitutions of the Ukrainian Soviet Socialist Republic

-The Ukrainian Soviet Socialist Republic, part of the Soviet Union, had four successive constitutions during its existence.
+The Ukrainian Soviet Socialist Republic, part of the Soviet Union, had four successive communist state constitutions during its existence.
 The first (1919) was in Russian and the final three were in Ukrainian.

 The final constitution remained effective until the Constitution of Ukraine came into force in 1996.

 Constitution of 1919

+Adoption

-The constitution was approved by the 3rd All-Ukrainian Congress of Soviets on 10 March 1919 and its final version was approved by the All-Ukrainian Central Executive Committee session on 14 March 1919.
+The constitution was approved by the Third All-Ukrainian Congress of Soviets on 10 March 1919 and its final version was approved by the All-Ukrainian Central Executive Committee session on 14 March 1919.
 The draft of the constitution was created on resolution of the 3rd congress of the Communist Party (Bolsheviks) of Ukraine by the All-Ukrainian Central Executive Committee and the Ukrainian Sovnarkom and was approved by the Central Committee of the Communist Party (Bolsheviks) of Ukraine.
-It was based on the 1918 Constitution of the Russian SFSR.
+It was based on the 1918 Constitution of the Russian SFSR and served as the first fundamental law (basic law) of the Ukrainian SSR.